 The problem we have with the Geithner view of the world is that it is far too extreme — it is a “save the banks, save the economy” view which has been thoroughly discredited in both the United States and Europe.
 The fact that Geithner still adheres to this view despite all the evidence to the contrary is truly remarkable.

 The problem with the economy in 2008 and 2009 is not that banks are not lending enough.
+Instead, providing more lending options to people and businesses would stimulate consumption and money flowing through the economy.
 It’s absurd to argue that we need more bank lending when demand is collapsing throughout the economy.

 Here is the passage from our book that speaks on this issue: